tjanach/commands/linux commands.md

 $ man 1 passwd
 $ man 5 passwd
 ```
-finds all commands containing the keyword
+finds all commands containing the keyword for which there exist man topics
 ```sh
 man -k <part of command name, e.g. printf>
 ```
-finds all man topics related to the keyword
+finds and displays all man topics related to the keyword
 ```sh
 man -a <e.g. printf>
 ```